AlyceBrady/ramp/application/docs/rampDocs/RampUserManual.md

 tables in several different formats, and updating data -- remains the same.

+In particular, for any database table for which a table setting has been defined, Ramp supports:

+ * A search mechanism for finding records based on values in fields,

+ * A table view for viewing a set of table records with column headings,

+ * A list view for viewing table records (often just a defined subset of columns, useful for selecting a single record from a search that yielded multiple results),

+ * A single-record view for viewing records in their entirety, modifying them, or adding new records to the table.
+Single-record views may also contain links to other, related tables or records if the relationships are defined in the table setting.

 Although Ramp can be used to manage records and activities tied to many types of applications, most of the examples in this document will come from a _Ramp_ demo or from _Smart_, an academic records system that